-Ag Apostoli is a peaceful resort with three sandy beaches and shallow waters perfect for families.
+Ag Apostoli is a peaceful resort in an area of unique natural beauty with three sandy beaches and shallow waters that are perfect for families.

 The resort of Ag Apostoli is quiet with a limited number of places to eat and drink.
 The lively city of Chania Town however is very close by and has an array of venues for eating out, clubbing and shopping.
 There are three beaches and all are sandy and the water is shallow, therefore ideal for families.